-Scotland v Venezuela Women
+Scots beat Venezuela despite Castellanos stunner

-First Half ends, Scotland 2, Venezuela Women 0.
+Match ends, Scotland 2, Venezuela Women 1.

+Scotland survived a wonder goal from Deyna Castellanos to beat Venezuela in their first full international since their World Cup play-off defeat by the Republic of Ireland.

+Headed goals from Kelly Clark and Claire Emslie gave Pedro Martinez Losa's side a deserved half-time lead.

 Line-ups